David HarkinsFebruary 22, 2021 2022-06-22 18:30

 David has also served as the Business and Operations Executive for Bright Side Arts (a division of nonprofit Arts For Life), VP, Marketing and Licensing for Uware Brands, VP, Strategic Services at the Jackson Group, EVP, Marketing for the agency Colman Brohan Davis (CBD) Marketing, Chief Marketing Officer (CMO), and VP, Customer Care for software engineering firm Geneer, and VP, Marketing and Product Development for Nykamp Consulting Group, among others.

 As a student of organization development (OD) and innovation leadership, David researches industries, organizations, markets, and culture and then connects seemingly unconnected dots to identify likely challenges to overcome and probable opportunities for increased social impact and engagement.

-David has a passion for entrepreneurial thinking and innovation leadership and the impact it can have for social good.
+He has a passion for entrepreneurial thinking and innovation leadership and the impact it can have for social good.
 In support of his passion, David writes about business, culture, and entrepreneurship.
-He teaches entrepreneurship and innovation as a member of American Public University’s part-time faculty and entrepreneurship as an adjunct professor at Western Carolina University.
-David is also a volunteer mentor for Venture Asheville.

-He holds a Bachelor of Business Administration degree with a concentration in Entrepreneurial and Small Business Management from American Public University, a Master of Entrepreneurship from Western Carolina University, and is a second-year student in Doctorate in Organization Development and Change at Bowling Green State University.
+David holds a Bachelor of Business Administration degree with a concentration in Entrepreneurial and Small Business Management from American Public University, a Master of Entrepreneurship from Western Carolina University, and a Doctorate in Organization Development and Change from Bowling Green State University.
 David is also a Certified Professional Coach.

 Recent Journal Publications